-Coffee, tea, spirits, beer or wine—no matter what your drink of choice, Carlsville has a place for you to enjoy a sip.
-The premier coffee and tea destination is Door County Coffee and Tea Co., which offers a huge selection of flavored coffees, espresso drinks and tea.
-Breakfast and lunch are also on the menu, with favorite staples like the breakfast burrito and quiche of the day.
+Coffee, tea, spirits, beer, or wine—no matter what your drink of choice, Carlsville has a place for you to enjoy a sip.
+The premier coffee and tea destination is Door County Coffee and Tea Co., which offers a huge selection of flavored coffees, espresso drinks, and tea.
+Breakfast and lunch are also on the menu, with favorite staples like the breakfast burrito and quiche.

 If you are fancying a cold pint of beer or a cocktail, swing on by the Roadhouse which has a full bar and lunch and dinner menus.
-Fan favorites include the extra large broasted chickens and succulent baby back pork ribs made with their homemade tangy, sweet and smoky BBQ sauce.
+Fan favorites include the extra-large broasted chickens and succulent baby back pork ribs made with tangy, sweet, and smoky BBQ sauce.

 During the summer and fall, make a pit stop to pick up fresh produce, canned goods, pumpkins and more at the farmer’s market stand at the intersection of Highway 42 and County Road I.

 Each summer in July the community takes the time to spend a weekend celebrating the town of Carlsville during Carlsville Days.
 Complete with a parade, cherry stomp, wine tasting, doggie contest, cherry pie eating contest, and corn maze.
 Locals and visitors gather together to enjoy live music, food and over 40 craft vendors.
 It’s the biggest weekend of the year in Carlsville, so mark your calendar early — you don’t want to miss out on the fun!

 Before you go, pay a visit to to the Door County Candle Company, one of the Midwest’s selections of candles and accessories.

 Take your time exploring the thousands of candles that help to add a little Door County coziness to your home.
 From votives, to soy candles and melting chips, you can find a gift for everyone and yourself.